 Foreign Currency Transactions

 Transactions in foreign currencies are remeasured into the Company’s functional currency, U.S. dollars, at the exchange rates effective at the transaction dates.
 Assets and liabilities denominated in foreign currencies at the reporting date are remeasured into the functional currency using the exchange rate effective at that date.
-The resulting exchange gains or losses are recorded in the statements of operations under selling, general, and administrative expenses.
+The resulting exchange gains or losses are recorded in the statements of operations under sales, general, and administrative expenses.

 Current income taxes are recorded based on statutory obligations for the current operating period for the jurisdictions in which the Company has operations.

 Deferred taxes are provided on an asset and liability method, whereby deferred tax assets are recognized for deductible temporary differences and deferred tax liabilities are recognized for taxable temporary differences.
 Temporary differences are the differences between the reported amounts of assets and liabilities and their tax basis.
 Deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 Deferred tax assets and liabilities are adjusted for the effects of changes in tax laws and rates on the date of enactment.